University Policy: 05-030 Motor Vehicle History Check

 5.5.
 Appeal Process for Motor Vehicle History Check

 5.5.1.
-A subject individual who is currently employed by the university and who is determined not to be fit for a position on the basis of information contained in the motor vehicle history records check report provided by the subject individual to the university may appeal the determination through applicable personnel rules, policies, and collective bargaining provisions.
+A current Employee or Volunteer who is determined not to be fit for a position on the basis of information contained in the Motor Vehicle History Check provided by the current Employee or Volunteer may appeal the determination through procedures established by the Chief Human Resources Officer or their designee.

 5.6.
 Restricted Access to and Maintenance of Motor Vehicle History Check Records

-5.7.3.
-If the university determines that the conviction is pertinent to the employee or volunteer’s fitness to carry out the duties or functions of the individual’s position, the university may require the employee to consent to a motor vehicle history check.
-The results of this check will be handled in accordance with this policy and other applicable university rules and policies.
+5.7.2.
+If the Chief Human Resources Officer or their designee determines that the conviction affects the Employee or Volunteer’s fitness to carry out the duties or functions of their position, the university may require the Employee or Volunteer to consent to a Motor Vehicle History Check as outlined in this University Policy.

 6. Forms & Tools

 6.1.
-Motor Vehicle History Check Form: http://hr.oregonstate.edu/sites/hr.oregonstate.edu/files/ercc/motor-vehicle-history-check.pdf
+Motor Vehicle History Check Form: https://hr.oregonstate.edu/manual/motor-vehicle-history-check

 7. Frequently Asked Questions